• Skip to primary navigation

 apple gorgonzola spinach salad in a bowl

-For more spinach recipes, check out my Greek spinach and feta pie (Spanakopita), kiwi pineapple green smoothie, Egyptian spinach with tomato sauce, and lentil quinoa chickpea spinach salad.
+For more spinach recipes, check out Greek spinach and feta pie (Spanakopita), kiwi pineapple green smoothie, Egyptian spinach with tomato sauce, and lentil quinoa chickpea spinach salad.

 This recipe is a blend of crunchy, sweet, salty, and fresh all mixed together in a delicious salad form.
 It kind of reminds me of upscale dining but from my kitchen table.
 Anytime I have guests over and want that "wow" factor, I serve this salad.